harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_browse_cleaners.md

 ## Description
 **Description-v2:**
-As a customer, I want to browse available cleaners and their ratings so I can choose the most suitable and professional cleaner for my needs.
+As a customer, I want to browse available cleaners and their ratings, so I can choose the most suitable and professional cleaner for my needs.

 ---